-There is no one-size-fits-all approach for an alternative; it needs to be flexible not solely to meet the needs and manage potential harm for individual children but also to reflect the local authority's needs.
+There is no one-size-fits-all approach for an alternative; it needs to be flexible, not solely to meet the needs and manage potential harm for individual children but also to reflect the local authority's needs.
 This creates extremely wide parameters for what an alternative may look like.
-It could be a concrete process and service which is established, such as bail supervision or consideration of MRCs, or it could be something that is completely bespoke.
-Irrespective, alternative measures for children in Scotland must be grounded in GIRFEC and child protection.
-They need to be underpinned by good risk management practice, with a shared understanding across partner agencies as well as the child and their parents/carers; any measures must be regularly reviewed and monitored to ensure restrictions are effective, proportionate, and appropriate.
+It could be a concrete process and service which is established, such as bail supervision or consideration of MRCs, or it could be a child's plan or package of support that is completely bespoke.
+Irrespective, alternative measures for children in Scotland must be grounded in GIRFEC and child protection principles where necessary.
+They ought to be underpinned by good risk management practice, with a shared understanding across partner agencies, the child and their parents/carers; any measures must be regularly reviewed and monitored to ensure restrictions are effective, proportionate, and appropriate.
+Failure to do so not only contributes to unnecessary use of locked provision and the myriad harms that this causes, but can place people at risk due to unsatisfactory support and supervision within the community.